Gabriel-Alves1/Responsive-Gradient/README.md

 ## 🚀 Technologies

-This project was made by these technologies
+This project was made by these technologies:

 - HTML
 - CSS